conormkelly/silksong-monitor/README.md

 - Checks for updates every 30 minutes
 - Runs silently in the background
 - Starts automatically on login
+- Native macOS notifications with URL support
 - Clickable notifications that take you directly to the website
+- Custom notification sound and icon

+## Requirements

+- macOS
+- Go 1.24 or later
+- Homebrew (for installing terminal-notifier)

 ## Installation